ar-visions/orbiter/README.md

 Not every file you open goes into workspace (unless it's shift-enter or shift-click).
 The primary mechanism is to bring up the file in the alt pane (on the right side by default).
 We suppose it's a bit like Xcode assistant, however you are your own butler here.
-You choose what goes there.
-The 'assistant' is Orbiter's code-nav, explained below:
+An actual 'assistant' in Orbiter is code-nav, explained below:

 # an AI PC attempt (in research)
 Orbiter is an open source attempt at an AI-PC application that runs on existing PCs.